The American Dream Created Anna Nicole Smith — And Then It Killed Her

 “It’s very expensive to be me,” Anna Nicole Smith says at another point during her time on the stand.
 “It’s terrible,” she tells the jury, “the things I have to do to be me.”

-The jurors ruled in Pierce Marshall’s favor, but the case dragged on, and Anna’s role in the ongoing saga cemented her status as her a national punchline.
+The jurors ruled in Pierce Marshall’s favor, but the case dragged on, and Anna’s role in the ongoing saga cemented her status as a national punchline.
 It was a part she had already been playing for years.
 The only difference now was that there seemed no hope she could ever escape it.

 But Anna Nicole Smith’s descent from stardom — and the sense of safety it afforded, illusory as it was — had already begun to gather speed years before, in August 1995, when J. Howard Marshall died of stomach cancer.
 By then, Anna had already been outed in the press as woman who had married a man for his money, and bought the body that made her famous.
 After she began fighting her husband’s heirs for the lifelong financial security she said he had promised her, her stock declined even more dramatically.
 As she grasped for the money that was slipping away from her, and struggled to maintain the beauty that had been her only other source of safety, the media outlets that had celebrated her seemingly serendipitous rise to fame now took just as much delight in dismantling it.